GrantS2S/website/content/integrations/iq-retail/b2b-order.md

 ---
 title: "Automate Raising Orders"
-subtitle: "Orders placed on the B2B Trade Store can be automatically created in IQ Retail as a sales order."
+subtitle: "Orders placed on the B2B Trade Store can be automatically created in IQ Retail."
 imageDestop: "/images/a21.png"
 imageDestopWidth: "849"
 imageMobile: "/images/a002.png"